How to safely configure my WLAN at home?

 Use your browser to connect your router to the Gateway IP address.
 See https://wiki.amahi.org/index.php/Find_Your_Gateway_IP to learn how to find the Gateway IP address on your computer and then manually input the IP address into the search bar of your browser to connect.

 Enable encryption and do not mix encryption standards.
 Make sure you use the latest/highest encryption standard available for your computer.
-Keep in mind that WEP encryption standard is older and far less secure than WPA/WPA2.
+Keep in mind that the WEP and WPA encryption standards are older and far less secure than WPA2/WPA3.
 Avoid using shared key authentication.
 Keep in mind that no security method or encryption is 100% fool proof so always use additional security measures when accessing the Internet.
 You can also use a network monitoring software in order to survey the network activity of your computer and identify out of place actions or behaviours.

 Use a properly configured firewall.
 Software based firewalls are widely recommended for single computers, while hardware firewalls are typically provided with routers for networks.
 Some operating systems provide native software firewalls (such as Windows OS).
 For Microsoft Windows home users we recommend to use the firewall in its default settings.